Faiz0developer/Triweb-Learning/HTML/README.md

 # Description
 *My all work of HTML.
 Get my works in differnt folders related to particular work.*

-**● form :** I create a registration form with different input fields.
+**● form :** A registration form with different input fields.
+Explore form tag and different input tags and their attribute [Registration Form](./Form/form.html)

-**● time-table :** Build a my daily routine using table tag and its children tags.
+**● time-table :** My daily routine using table tag and its children tags.
+[Daily Routine Table](./time-table/timeTable.html)